PoCInnovation/Pool2023/Software/day02/2 - ORM/Golang/README.md

 - `context`: A context for ENT
 - `id`: the identifier of the contact to be deleted

-If the contact does not exist, you must return an error.
+> If the contact does not exist, you must return an error ❌

 ## Step 7 - Music Labels

-You have just implemented your first relationship on OneToOne artists.
+You have just implemented your first relationship on OneToOne artists 🥳

-Now it's time to produce your artist, through a Music Label.
+Now it's time to produce your artist, through a Music Label 😄

 This time, this relationship will be of the [OneToMany] type (https://entgo.io/docs/schema-edges/#o2m-two-types)

-The database at the end of this exercise will look like this:
+At the end of this exercise, the database will look like this:
 `Artist`:
 - `id`
 - `Name`